techahoynyc/workshops/coding-in-python-part-2/README.md

 ## Notes:
-*The at the code in this repository is written for a push button that this "always open."
+*The code in this repository is written for a push button that this "always open."
 Also, please be aware of the pinout for the Trinket M0 as the analog pins do not correspond to the painted labels.*